MacsInSpace/GetFlash/README.md

 <br>
 <br>
 Note: Set up as a *Launch Daemon.* Set to run daily/weekly.<br>
       Set the two to launch 5 minutes apart.
-Do not set them to run at the same time due to possible mount point conflicts (untested)<br>
+Do not set them to run at the same time due to possible mount point conflicts.
+This is untested though.<br>
       Setting up and Launch *Agent* fails to run the install (/usr/sbin/installer) portion. <br>
       Ref: https://www.jamf.com/jamf-nation/discussions/8131/launch-agent-help<br>